Ship Runs Aground Off Mauritius With Fuel Aboard - UrduPoint

 Mauritius deployed its coastguard and armed forces on Monday after a Chinese-flagged trawler containing 130 tonnes of oil ran aground off the Indian Ocean archipelago nation

-Port Louis (APP - UrduPoint / Pakistan Point News - 8th Mar, 2021 ) :Mauritius deployed its coastguard and armed forces on Monday after a Chinese-flagged trawler containing 130 tonnes of oil ran aground off the Indian Ocean archipelago nation.
+Port Louis, Mauritius, (APP - UrduPoint / Pakistan Point News - 8th Mar, 2021 ) :Mauritius deployed its coastguard and armed forces on Monday after a Chinese-flagged trawler containing 130 tonnes of oil ran aground off the Indian Ocean archipelago nation.

-It is the second shipwreck in less than a year off Mauritius, after a tanker struck a reef in July and leaked 1,000 tonnes of fuel in the country's worst environmental disaster in history.
+It is the second shipwreck in less than a year off Mauritius, after a tanker struck a reef in July and leaked 1,000 tonnes of fuel in the country's worst environmental disaster.

 The captain of the Lurong Yuan Yu issued distress calls late Sunday afternoon and sent up flares after becoming stranded off Pointe-aux-Sables, in the northwest of the main island not far from the capital Port Louis.

-Fisheries Minister Sudheer Maudhoo on Monday said the top priority was pumping fuel from the fishing trawler, and that 300 metres (1000 feet) of floating containment lines had been deployed to keep any oil from reaching the shore.
+Fisheries Minister Sudheer Maudhoo on Monday said divers had found "no leak, no breach" in the hull of the ship and that efforts would be made to safely remove the fuel from the hold.

-"There are traces of oil around the Lurong Yuan Yu.
-Divers will soon inspect the ship to see if there are any cracks," the minister told reporters.
+"The pumping operation will start tomorrow, and will last four to five days.
+The authorities will also try to refloat the fishing vessel," he said.

-He earlier said the ship contained 130 tonnes of fuel oil and five tonnes of lubricants.
+The trawler carries 130 tonnes of fuel oil and five tonnes of lubricants, according to the authorities.

-Soldiers and the coastguard were sent to the coast at Pointe-aux-Sables, where residents have already reported seeing traces of oil along the shoreline.
+Traces of oil earlier spotted around the vessel were not "heavy oil" but possibly lubricants, he said.

+Local residents had also told AFP they saw fuel lapping at the shore.

 On July 25, the Japanese-owned bulk carrier MV Wakashio crashed off Mauritius with 4,000 tonnes of fuel aboard but did not begin leaking oil for more than a week.

-By the time the government issued an urgent appeal for international help the slick had reached the shore, coating mangrove forests, fragile ecosystems and coral reefs.
+By the time the government issued an urgent appeal for international help the slick had reached the shore, coating mangroves, corals and other fragile ecosystems.

-An army of volunteers scrubbed the coastline but the stricken ship kept leaking.
-More than 1,000 tonnes of oil eventually spilled into the pristine waters that have long been a major draw for honeymooners, and contain precious mangroves and coral reefs.
+An army of volunteers scrubbed the coastline but the Wakashio kept leaking.
+More than 1,000 tonnes of oil eventually spilled into pristine waters.

 The disaster was unprecedented for Mauritius, an archipelago of 1.3 million people where many derive their livelihood from tourism and fishing, and tens of thousands marched in protest over the government's handling of the crisis.